sogeuni/sogeuni.github.io/content/abs/advanced-topics/interactive-and-non-interactive-shell-and-scripts.md

 # Stéphane Chazelas (thanks again).
 ```

-Let us consider an _interactive_ script to be one that requires input from the user, usually with [[../commands/internal-commands-and-builtins#^READREF|read]] statements (see [[../commands/internal-commands-and-builtins#^EX36|Example 15-3]]).
+Let us consider an _interactive_ script to be one that requires input from the user, usually with [[internal-commands-and-builtins#^READREF|read]] statements (see [[internal-commands-and-builtins#^EX36|Example 15-3]]).
 "Real life" is actually a bit messier than that.
 For now, assume an interactive script is bound to a tty, a script that a user has invoked from the console or an _xterm_.

 Init and startup scripts are necessarily non-interactive, since they must run without human intervention.
 Many administrative and system maintenance scripts are likewise non-interactive.
 Unvarying repetitive tasks cry out for automation by non-interactive scripts.

 Non-interactive scripts can run in the background, but interactive ones hang, waiting for input that never comes.
-Handle that difficulty by having an **expect** script or embedded [[./here-documents#^HEREDOCREF|here document]] feed input to an interactive script running as a background job.
+Handle that difficulty by having an **expect** script or embedded [[here-documents#^HEREDOCREF|here document]] feed input to an interactive script running as a background job.
 In the simplest case, redirect a file to supply input to a **read** statement (**read variable <file**).
 These particular workarounds make possible general purpose scripts that run in either interactive or non-interactive modes.

-If a script needs to test whether it is running in an interactive shell, it is simply a matter of finding whether the _prompt_ variable, [[../beyond-the-basic/another-look-at-variables#^PS1REF|$PS1]] is set.
+If a script needs to test whether it is running in an interactive shell, it is simply a matter of finding whether the _prompt_ variable, [[another-look-at-variables#^PS1REF|$PS1]] is set.
 (If the user is being prompted for input, then the script needs to display a prompt.)

 ```bash
 if [ -z $PS1 ] # no prompt?